 It was worth making the trip to Valparaiso and it is city we recommend that you visit on your trip to Chile.
 It is a funky city with unique architecture and colors.
 However, don’t expect a beautiful seafront, it is still very industrial and some areas are dirty and not well maintained.
 Take the time to get lost in the hills, enjoy the street art and experience the elevators and stairs… that is what makes Valparaiso unique!

 Although you might expect great seafood in Valparaiso, be cautious about where you choose to have seafood.
 Depending on the time of year some seafood or fish might not always be fresh.
-The best places to see Valparaiso seafood is at the farmer’s market where you can see the fish on the stall.
+The best places to see Valparaiso seafood is at the farmer’s market where you can see the fresh fish at the various stalls.
 Be sure to taste the popular and common seafood in Chile.
 Try the Merluza (hake), Reinata (pomfret), Congrio (cusk-eel), Sardigna (sardines) or Macha (shellfish) and you will not be disappointed.

-To conclude this post, what better than an ode from Pablo Neruda of the Congrio eel (Oda al Caldillo de Congrio):
+To conclude, what better than an ode from Pablo Neruda of the Congrio eel (Oda al Caldillo de Congrio):

 Ode to Conger Chowder – Translated by Margaret Sayers Peden (Extraits of the first and last stanzas.
 See here for the full poem)